reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --device strings             The ManagedObject that the alarm originated from (accepts pipeline)
   -h, --help                       help for create
       --processingMode string      Cumulocity processing mode
       --severity string            The severity of the alarm: CRITICAL, MAJOR, MINOR or WARNING.
 Must be upper-case.
       --status string              The status of the alarm: ACTIVE, ACKNOWLEDGED or CLEARED.
 If status was not appeared, new alarm will have status ACTIVE.
 Must be upper-case.
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --text string                Text description of the alarm.
       --time string                Time of the alarm.
 Defaults to current timestamp.
       --type string                Identifies the type of this alarm, e.g. 'com_cumulocity_events_TamperEvent'.
 ```

 ### Options inherited from parent commands